After the Festival of Quilts posts recently, this one marks a change of direction.

 I have heard the process of setting up your own small business described as being like stepping off a cliff and learning to fly on the way down.
 That resonates with me.
 There are so many things you don’t know – or you know them, but you need to be doing them much better!

 I am working away at improving my photography.
 Here’s a recent photo session in which I was taking photos of garments made up using some of the fabrics I design.
-(The fabric here is ‘New Hairdo’.)
+(The fabric here is ‘New Hairdo’, you can find it here.)
 I’m learning to make sure there is a white background and plenty of natural light, and I now know to use a tripod every time and to set the timer for a delay of a few seconds, so the photo is as sharp as it could be.

 Trying to get a really good photo of a quilt with a seaside theme (‘Happy Holidays’ – pattern forthcoming) involved getting into some awkward positions on a pedestrian bridge on a blowy day in Torquay, but I was happy with the finished photo.

-To actively engage with the second of my two issues, I enrolled on a marketing course with a company rejoicing under the name of ‘Custard and Bear’, owned by Michelle Rose.
+To actively engage with the second of my two issues, I enrolled on a marketing course with Marketing expert Michelle Rose.
 I heard Michelle speak about marketing at a business course I did at New College Durham last year (I have been working on filling in the gaps in my knowledge for some time…) and she mentioned in her talk that she runs short courses of four sessions with three to four participants, and she remarked that she mostly works with women.
 The course was excellent, and if you live in the North-East of England and are running your own business, I recommend that you seek her out.

 I am interested in women entrepreneurs, who I think often have a different approach to their business and frequently have different challenges in their work, as compared to their male counterparts.
 So I thought it would be interesting to ask several of the women I have been meeting recently, who all run their own small business, a series of questions about their story.
 This week I am beginning with Michelle.

 What is the name of your business?
-Custard and Bear (it came from my two sons’ nicknames!)
+Michelle Rose Marketing

 When did it start?
 October 2011